dokku/dokku/docs/deployment/zero-downtime-deploys.md

 ## Setting stop grace period

-You can set the `stop-timeout` property on the `ps` plugin to change this value (default: `30`).
+You can set the `stop-timeout-seconds` property on the `ps` plugin to change this value (default: `30`).
 See the [process management documentation](/docs/processes/process-management.md#changing-process-management-settings) for more information.

 ## Configuring check settings using the `config` plugin